Saudi Wahhabi dilemma in spotlight after Paris attack

 But Saudi clerics openly defame Shi'ites as "rejectionists", a term in common currency among Sunni militants in the sectarian bloodbath afflicting many Middle East nations, and often refuse to accept that Shi'ites are Muslim.

-To outsiders and to liberal Saudi critics of the ruling Al Saud, such intellectual gymnastics, reinforced in frequent clerical messages and a centrepiece of the kingdom's militant rehabilitation programme, sometimes look like hairsplitting.
+To outsiders and to liberal Saudi critics of the ruling Al Saud, such intellectual gymnastics, reinforced in frequent clerical messages and a centerpiece of the kingdom's militant rehabilitation program, sometimes look like hairsplitting.

 However, they fall squarely in the context of Saudi Arabia's idiosyncratic internal politics, in which the unelected dynasty depends on the Wahhabi clergy to support its legitimacy and often voices fears of a militant uprising against its rule.

-Certainly, the biggest historical threats to stability in the world's top oil exporter and the birthplace of Islam have come from conservatives reacting against liberalisation.
+Certainly, the biggest historical threats to stability in the world's top oil exporter and the birthplace of Islam have come from conservatives reacting against liberalization.

 The Ikhwan tribal army of the kingdom's founder Ibn Saud rebelled against him over his treaties with non-Muslims.
 King Faisal was assassinated in 1975 in revenge for the 1966 shooting of a prince during riots against the introduction of television.